2019 ABC Supply 500

 The 2019 ABC Supply 500 was the 14th round of the 2019 IndyCar Series season.
 The race was held on August 18 at Pocono Raceway in Long Pond, Pennsylvania.
-Approaching rain and lightning cause the race to be shortened to only 128 of the scheduled 200 laps allowing Will Power to capture victory.
-As of 2022, this was the last time that IndyCar has visited Pocono.
+Approaching rain and lightning caused the race to be shortened to only 128 of the scheduled 200 laps allowing Will Power to capture victory.
+It was Power's third Pocono 500 win, tying him with Rick Mears for second most all-time.
+As of 2025, this was the last time that IndyCar has visited Pocono.